sfioritto/planningforaliens-old/_posts/2014-01-06-sketching-with-css.md

 * Add a sweetener.
 Give something away for free in exchange for an email address.
 I give away an [interactive video course all about flexbox](http://www.sketchingwithcss.com/flexbox/).
 People love the course, and the email forms convert well.
-I use Nathan's [ConvertKit](https://convertkit.com/) to deliver the course and then move those emails over to MailChimp from time to time.
+I use Nathan Barry's [ConvertKit](https://convertkit.com/) to deliver the course and then move those emails over to MailChimp from time to time.

-Finish it
+Lesson #4: Start small ... then go even smaller.
 ------------------------------

 I underestimated the amount of work it would take to write a book and